taddybearrr/sql-data-warehouse-project/README.md

 ## 📘 Project Overview

-As a self-directed data analyst, I developed this project to showcase a complete SQL-based data warehouse solution utilizing the "Medallion Architecture" data framework (Bronze → Silver → Gold) to build an ETL pipeline for a fictional retail company, **Velocity Bikes**.
+As a self-directed data analyst, I created this data engineering project to showcase a complete SQL-based data warehouse solution utilizing the "Medallion Architecture" data framework (Bronze → Silver → Gold) to build an ETL pipeline for a fictional retail company, **Velocity Bikes**.
 Inspired by a real-world framework taught by *Baraa Khatib Salkini*, I transformed fragmented ERP and CRM data into an analytics-ready star schema to support business intelligence and stakeholder decision-making.

 ## 🔍 Business Problem

-The company was unable to generate reliable analytics due to fragmented CRM and ERP systems, poor data quality, and inconsistent structures.
+The company could not generate reliable analytics due to fragmented CRM and ERP systems, poor data quality, and inconsistent structures.
 Stakeholders lacked a unified, queryable environment to support product, customer, and sales reporting.
 With bad data, it would be harder for analysts & stakeholders to find solutions to crucial business questions like:

 * Which products generate the most revenue?
 * Who are our most valuable customers?